majdal/modex/Architecture.md

       - as more aggregation data comes in and our confidence intervals shrink, that can be displayed automagically
       - as the model runs--IF the model runs (some models won't be interactive themselves -- e.g. the SLUCE model -- and the 'interaction' a user has with it is choosing what columns to make scatterplots and histograms over)--we can update its state and display that
     * State.js should also allow feedback: the front end needs to be able to edit the data objects (but the server is under no obligation to listen necessarily)

+(do we need some way to warn the enduser if they are about to download a large dataset?)
+(at the very least, we need metrics to catch that, so that model developers

 Widgets we need: